microsoft/vsts-cordova-tasks/docs/extension-overview.md

 ## 5 Step Quick Start

-1. After installing the extension, upload your project to Visual Studio Online, TFS, or GitHub.
+1. After installing the extension, upload your project to VSTS, TFS, or GitHub.
-2. Go to your Visual Studio Online or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon).
+2. Go to your VSTS or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon).
 3. Click **Add build step...** and select **Cordova Build** from the **Build** category
 4. Configure the build step - *Check out the tool tips for handy inline documentation.*
 5. Add a **Demand** under the **General** tab of **xcode** to force the build to run on OSX or **cmd** to force it to run on Windows as appropriate

 ## Usage and Tutorials
-See the following articles on using these tasks in VSO/TFS:
+See the following articles on using these tasks in VSTS/TFS:

 1. [Cordova Build](http://go.microsoft.com/fwlink/?LinkID=691186)
 	- [Securing Signing Certs](http://go.microsoft.com/fwlink/?LinkID=691933)